The Bolt and the Coils

 Its coils.

-The people He was using to unwind it.
+The people He was using to save me.

 It didn’t fix everything overnight.

-But it marked the bottom turning into an upward trajectory.
+But it marked my downward descent changing into an upward trajectory.

-The lowest point of my life also became one of the clearest.
+The lowest point of my life became one of the clearest.

 I wasn’t abandoned.

-The thing crushing me was not going to swallow me whole.
+The devil crushing me was not going to kill me.